SIOCODE-Open/perfect-micro-services/README.md

 _This readme contains the full text of the article.
 The entire source code created in the article is available in this repository as well._

+# Disclaimer

+This article revolves around _technical concepts_, and the possibility of _boilerplate code generation_.
+After initial reviews, we are fully aware, that the micro-service architecture has _organizational and political reasons_ as well.
+This article **does not intend to address these reasons**, and focuses solely on the _technical aspects_ of micro-services.
+Thank you for your understanding.

 # Introduction

 The micro-service architecture is a common way to design and implement modern software systems.
 The main idea of micro-services is to not only split up the system into _modules_, but rather into _completely independent processes_, that are communicating with each other _over the network_.
 It is being used to power many of the most popular web services, such as Netflix, but it does have its own challenges.